 How does the single project grant differ from the research and development grant?

-The research and development grant is intended for the early stages of a curatorial project.
-It allows grantees to explore their initial concepts, conduct research, and develop a robust curatorial vision.
-This grant can support a range of needs, including travel funding or other financial support for various contributors to your project, such as artists, programmatic partners, catalogue contributors, etc.
+The curatorial research and development grant is intended for the early stages of a curatorial project, allowing grantees to explore initial concepts, conduct research, and develop a strong curatorial vision.
+This grant can support a range of needs, including travel funding and financial support for contributors such as artists, programmatic partners, and catalogue contributors.

 In contrast, the single project grant aids curators in the actual manifestation of these plans in a tangible, public-facing exhibition or program.
 While the research and development grant provides the resources to lay a strong foundation for a project, the single project grant is designed to bring the curator’s vision to life for a public audience.
-If you anticipate that your project will manifest publicly after the grant period, you should consider applying for a research and development grant.
+To be competitive in the single project category, proposals must be well-developed, specific, and thoroughly argued.
+Projects that are still too general or lack clarity are unlikely to be successful.
+If your project is not yet at this stage, we recommend applying for a curatorial research and development grant instead.

 *